ngorringe/NGS_intro_Cambridge_SysBio/README.md

 This [link](https://naish-m.github.io/NGS_intro_Cambridge_SysBio/) will take you to the GitHub Pages rendering of this practical.
 If nothing changes when you click on it, you're already there!

-If you have any questions or comments about the practical, please email Matthew Naish at <mn359@cam.ac.uk>.
+If you have any questions or comments about the practical, please email Nicola Gorringe at <njg53@cam.ac.uk>.

 * * *